edryukai/leetcode/templates/Threads_01_basics.md

 * Locking and signalling mechanisms in a multi threaded environment
 * **Mutex**
   * "Mutual Exclusion"
-  * _Guards access_ to shared data (primitives, arrays etc.) a.k.a helps in serializing access to shared state
+  * _Guards access_ to shared data (primitives, arrays etc.) a.k.a helps in serializing access to shared state (i.e by letting only a single item access critical section)
   * Allows only a single thread to access the resource
 * **Semaphore**
   * _Limits access_ to a collection of resources